 - Check if it is the patch that is causing the problem.
-Resolve the conflict, or contact Magento Support.
+Resolve the conflict or contact Adobe Commerce Support.
 See below for details.

 - Check if it is the custom extension that is causing the problem.
-Resolve the conflict, or contact the extension developers for solution.
+Resolve the conflict or contact the extension developers for the solution.